Storing and maintaining the integrity of data is at the heart of any business from small sole trader to large multinational company.

 Look for a provider that can grow with your business and allow you to upgrade to an enterprise-level solution at a later date if you sign up as a small business now.

-If the provider you are considering limits the number of user accounts or data, even for its top-level services, or charges significantly more for storing larger amounts of data, it may become unsuitable or not cost-effective for your business when it grows larger.
+If the cloud backup provider you are considering limits the number of user accounts or data, even for its top-level services, or charges significantly more for storing larger amounts of data, it may be not cost-effective for your business when it grows.

 4,596 total views, 8 views todayNo tags for this post.